dsohk/rancher-devsecops-workshop/docs/part-3.md

 2. Engine Username: (Your Anchore username)
 3. Engine Password: (Your Anchore password)

-Click `Ok` button to save the Jenkins configuration settings.
+Click `Save` button to save the Jenkins configuration settings.

 ### Configure the credentials in Jenkins